slackapi/slack-github-action/README.md

 * [Create a Slack workflow webhook][create-webhook].
 * Copy the webhook URL (`https://hooks.slack.com/workflows/....`) and [add it as a secret in your repo settings][repo-secret] named `SLACK_WEBHOOK_URL`.
 * Add a step to your GitHub action to send data to your Webhook.
 * Configure your Slack workflow to use variables from the incoming payload from the GitHub Action.
-You can select where you want to post the data and how you want to format it in Slack's worflow builder interface.
+You can select where you want to post the data and how you want to format it in Slack's workflow builder interface.

 ### Usage